There are no employment opportunities available at this time. Please check our website periodically for updates.

-The Fund for Global Human Rights is seeking an undergraduate intern for the spring of 2014 (start and end dates can be flexible).
+The Fund for Global Human Rights is seeking an undergraduate intern for the summer of 2014 (start and end dates can be flexible).
 The intern and his or her supervisors will work together to design a work plan that complements the Fund's needs and the intern's interests, abilities, and desired career path.
 Since we are a relatively small organization, the intern will have the opportunity to observe and work in all departments and gain an understanding of how a non-profit foundation operates.
 The intern's supervisors will also encourage him or her to search out and attend pertinent events in the area as part of the internship to complement their experience in the office.

 The desirable candidate will be able to work between fifteen and twenty hours per week.
 Work schedules can be flexible with school commitments.
 While this is an unpaid internship, we can work with students to gain academic credit for their internship experience.

 The intern's responsibilities may include the following:

 - Writing projects with the development and communications teams

 We consider this to be a hands-on, active learning internship.
 As such, the intern's work will be approximately 40 percent administrative.
 The Fund encourages international and minority students to apply.
 In general, the internship program is not open to graduate students or students who have already graduated as they are generally looking for something more substantive in nature.